shivangi-2001/loaction_map_editor/Readme.md

 ## Getting started

-To use the Layout Designer, you will need to have the following installed on your computer and follow the guildines:
+To use the Picture Editor, you will need to have the following installed on your computer and follow the guildines:

 ## Guildlines